midhunkalarikkal/FullDomain/Notes/Nodejs.md

 =======================
 The node core module http is used to create a server and this createServer is a property of http.
 And the createServer function have a function and that function have two objects request and response

+in production we dont use this native module, we will use express framework built on top of nodejs.

 ```js
 const hppt = require('http');